skywind3000/vim-proposal/popup_window.md

 All the common popup windows are implemented in `popup.vim` script, they will use `panes` to display a popup window and `getchar()` to provide interactive functionalities.

-There are some of the predefined popup windows:
+There are some predefined popup windows:

 - Popup_Message(): display a "build complete" message and hide after a few seconds.
 - Popup_LinterHint(): display a message right above cursor and hide if cursor moves outside current `<cword>`.